 A closely related barrier to active listening is the compulsion to correct.
 A leader hears one factual inaccuracy or one point of disagreement early in a conversation and spends the remainder of that conversation mentally preparing their rebuttal rather than listening to the rest of what is being communicated.

 The result is a leader who wins a minor factual point while missing the substance of the entire conversation.
 If a correction is genuinely necessary, note it and address it after the person has finished speaking.
 Do not allow the impulse to correct to shut down your ability to listen.
-The most effective leaders have developed the discipline to hold their responses until they have the full picture, and that discipline pays consistent dividends in the quality of their communication and their decisions.
+The most effective leaders hold their responses until they have the full picture.
+That discipline pays consistent dividends in the quality of their communication and their decisions.

 How to Develop Stronger Active Listening Skills